fmaussion/fmaussion.github.io/posts/iceland_trek/04_day.md

     <a href="/images/blog/iceland/d4_secondpb.JPG" >
     <img src="/images/blog/iceland/d4_secondpb.JPG" alt="Image missing" width="100%" />
     </a>
     <figcaption>The second problem of the day.
-We are too far North - where the river is carved into a gorge - and have
+We are too far north - where the river is carved into a gorge - and have
     to walk downstream for about 500 m before finding a spot to cross.</figcaption>
 </figure>